djolertrk/kovid-obfuscation-passes/README.md

 ## Debugging obfuscated code

 There will be LLDB plugins that will do deobfuscation of the tainted code.
+But some things won't need any plugin for debugging.
 For example, the `RenameCode` plugin does not drop debugging information, so when renaming function `bar` into function `5fgafx`, you will still be able to set a breakpoint to `bar`.
 In general, debugging information should be `strip`ped from binary and used only during debugging sessions (or you can use `Split DWARF`, which is supported by most of modern compilers and debuggers).

 But, for example, if you want to debug code that was processed with `libKoviDStringEncryptionLLVMPlugin.so`, you will need to use LLDB plugin for it: